Category:1022 Corrugated Metallic-Coated Steel Pipe Underdrain

 The procedure for determining weight of coating shall be according to AASHTO T65 for zinc coated and T213 for aluminum coated.
 Mass of coating shall be reported as ounces per square foot (kg/sq meter), double exposed surface.
 Chemical composition of the base metal shall be determined according to the methods set forth in EPG 1020.8.1.1 Chemical Tests.
 Original test data and calculations shall be recorded in Laboratory workbooks.
-Test results shall then be recorded through SM.
+Test results shall then be recorded through AWP.

 1022.4.1.2 Physical Tests

 When requested, gage or thickness shall be determined with a micrometer graduated in increments of 0.0001 in. (.00254 mm).
 A minimum of five thickness measurements are to be made on the tangents of corrugation at least 3/8 in.
 (9.5 mm) from the edge of metal.
 Both the minimum and average thickness results shall be reported to 0.001 in. (.0254 mm).
-All test results shall be recorded through SM.
+All test results shall be recorded through AWP.